ana-mariacretu/ana-mariacretu.github.io/_pages/supervision.md

 {% include base_path %}

-I have the pleasure to supervise the following academic projects:
+Currently, I have the pleasure to supervise the following academic projects:

 <li>2026, Wasif Khizar, Master thesis, University of Saarland (co-supervised with Klim Kireev)</li>
 <li>2026 (upcoming), Eshaan Tanwar, University of Copenhagen </li>